 WHAT DO YOU DO IN YOUR FREE TIME?

 It vastly depends on my mood and the weather (obviously, because staying at home binge watching is pretty nice too).
 But one of my favorite hobbies is to go hiking, and this is usually how I like to spend my holidays.
-I’m also a fan a skiing, which I always practice at least once a year.
+I’m also a fan of skiing, which I always practice at least once a year.

 Other than that, I like to play around with a Raspberry Pi, work on personal coding projects, or play some video games.
 In the end, I guess you could define me as a nature-loving geek.
 (I would totally picture myself hiking on top of a mountain in the morning, working remote from there, and then hiking back home in the evening).